espanato/InsultDetector_YoutubeCleaner/README.md

 ## How does it work.

-Lancer le fichier main.py du dossier src.
-La recherche de vidéos peut se faire par URL (url) ou par ID de vidéo (video).
-ATTENTION : une demande de credentials (clés d'API) doit être faite avant de pouvoir utiliser le produit (il faut alors créer un fichier credentials dans src et les mettre dedans).

-## Usages

-Ce projet s’adresse au grand public comme aux professionnels, par exemple :
-► Pour de simples utilisateurs de Youtube, à des fins informatives ► Pour des Youtubeurs, afin de mieux connaître leur communauté ► Pour les entreprises désireuses de réaliser un partenariat avec un Youtubeur

-## Statut du projet
-Le projet est actuellement fonctionnel en tant que MVP (minimum viable product).
-Une amélioration possible consisterait en le développement de méthodes de machine learning afin d'améliorer la qualité de la détection d'insultes.
+► Write your Youtube API KEY in credentials.py file in the src folder.
+► Run the main.py file in the src folder.
+► The search for videos can be done by URL (url) or by video ID (video).

-## Découpage du projet
+## Applications

+This project is aimed at the general public as well as professionals, for example:
+► For simple Youtube users, for informational purposes ► For Youtubers, to get to know their community better ► For companies willing to realize a partnership with a Youtuber

+## Project status
+The project is currently functional as an MVP (minimum viable product).

+## Architecture of the project
-**Data** ### _Liste de commentaires pour le machine learning_
+**Data** ### _List of comments for machine learning_

 ___|****Commentaires insultants**